sickle-in-africa/bde.intro-epidemiology/_episodes/04-formulae-and-comparing-disease-frequencies.md

 > $$\frac{m}{n}$${: font-size: 120%; text-align: center;"}
 {: .callout}

+In the following example, we use these formulas to calculate the point and period prevalence of pneumonia in a nursing home population.

+> ## Example
-Let’s use these formulas to calculate the point and period prevalence of pneumonia in a nursing home population.
-The point and period of interest are July 1, 2017, and January 1 through December 31, 2017, respectively.
+> *Question -* A study is conducted on malaria in a nursing home population.
+A point and period of interest for the study are July 1, 2017, and January 1 through December 31, 2017, respectively.
 On July 1, 2017, there were $$m=5$$ cases of pneumonia among the $$n=500$$ nursing home residents.
+During the period January 1 through December 31, 2017, there were 45 cases of pneumonia among the 500 nursing home residents.
+>
+> *Solution -* The point prevalence of pneumonia was 5/500, or 1%, on July 1, 2017.
+The period prevalence was 45/500, or 9%, during 2017.
+{: .example}
-Thus, the point prevalence of pneumonia was 5/500, or 1%, on that date.
-During the period January 1 through December 31, 2017, there were 45 cases of pneumonia among the 500 nursing home residents; therefore, the period prevalence was 45/500, or 9%, during the year.
-Note that, in this example, the size of the nursing home population remained stable over the year, but if it had gained or lost members, the average size of the nursing home population during 2017 would have been the appropriate denominator for the period prevalence measure.
+Note that, in the above example, the size of the nursing home population remained stable over the year, but if it had gained or lost members, the average size of the nursing home population during 2017 would have been the appropriate denominator for the period prevalence measure.

 Epidemiologists and other public health professionals use each measure of disease frequency for specific purposes.
 Incidence is most useful for evaluating the effectiveness of programs that try to prevent disease from occurring in the first place.
 In addition, researchers